-Transcripts are issued by the Office of the Registrar.
+Transcripts of credit will be issued by the Registrar to all students and former students requesting them, subject to certain conditions.
+One of these is that all amounts owed to the college must be paid.
 Students receive one copy of their permanent record at no cost.
 Additional copies may be ordered for a cost of \$1 each.
 This fee must be paid in advance.